apache/trafficcontrol/docs/source/api/server_capabilities.rst

 Response Structure
 ------------------
 :name:        The name of this server capability
-:lastUpdated: The date and time at which this server capability was last updated, in ISO format
+:lastUpdated: The date and time at which this server capability was last updated, in ISO-like format

 .. code-block:: http
 	:caption: Response Example